jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 complexity and it is like poison.

 It is like dropping some dark liquid into a vase.
 It is just going to end up all over the place.
-The only time you can really, you know, get rid of it is when you put it inside something that is able to present a functional interface on the outside, a true functional
-interface: same input, same output.
+The only time you can really get rid of it is when you put it inside something that is able to present a functional interface on the outside, a true functional interface: same input, same output.
 You cannot mitigate it through the ordinary code organization things.

 And note in particular, I did not talk about concurrency here.
 This is not about concurrency.
 This has nothing to do with concurrency.